 Why keep a running journal?

 Journals put it all into perspective and keep you in touch with your running.
 They make it more personal by enforcing ownership of your running and the process of your development, and they keep you motivated.

 Kids and adults, regardless of cognitive ability, benefit!
 Journals are a fun, fantastic tool and sidekick.
 Even if the most you can do is note the weather, how far you went, and maybe how you felt, you have a wonderful record and pattern of your activity and progress and will be more personally engaged in the activity.

 Keeping a journal of your running can help to:

 keep you motivated, develop routine, learn persistence.

 track your progress over weeks, months, and years.

-- find patterns: patterns of motivation; possible causes of injury; energy levels; or overtraining (for more advanced runners).
+find patterns: patterns of motivation; possible causes of injury; energy levels; or overtraining (for more advanced runners).

 Whether you thrive on recording details or find it mundane and pointless, in time you will have a very cool record of how you progressed and what you accomplished, and even if you don't keep at it...years from now you may look back at it with a sense of nostalgia, pride, and rekindled motivation.